Key Takeaways

 HIP-2: Hyperliquidity (single-sided, programmatic)

-HIP-3: builder-deployed perps (permissionless markets)
+HIP-3: Builder-deployed perps (permissionless markets)

 HIP-3 pushes perpetual listings toward permissionless creation by builders, guarded by stake-based accountability (500k HYPE requirement) and validator-driven slashing for abusive behaviour, turning Hyperliquid from a single DEX into a market factory that others can extend.

-Interoperability & Integrations
+Interoperability and Integrations

-Hyperliquid integrates with cross-chain infrastructure.
-Chainlink CCIP documents how multichain tokens can be made trade-eligible on Hyperliquid, easing onboarding for assets issued elsewhere.
-LayerZero provides a “Hyperliquid Composer” for advanced cross-chain flows.
+LayerZero provides a Hyperliquid Composer for advanced cross-chain flows.
 Together, these let builders bridge liquidity and users from other ecosystems while still settling on Hyperliquid’s L1.

-Fees & Costs (High Level)
+Fees and Costs

 Hyperliquid uses a volume-based fee schedule across spot and perps.
 For HIP-1 spot, non-USDC fee proceeds can be redirected to the token’s deployer or burned (configurable by the deployer, with one-way reductions), giving projects levers over long-term sustainability.
 Perps are margined in USDC, and funding payments occur directly between longs and shorts.